-Financial reporting is the summary of the performance of concern over a given period of time.
-The end reporting could be a look into the day to day working, position of assets and liabilities at a particular point of time, the cash flow and positions over the course of a period or any other such analysis as the case may be which is required by the interested parties to the concern.
+Financial reporting is the summary of the performance of a concern over a given period.
+The end reporting could be a look into the day-to-day working, position of assets and liabilities at a particular time, the cash flow and positions throughout a period, or any other such analysis, as the case may be, which is required by the interested parties to the concern.

-Given, the vast coverage of the scope of this reporting, below are mentioned some of the examples describing the various forms in which the reporting exists.
+Given the vast coverage of the scope of this reporting, below are some examples describing the various forms in which the reporting exists.

 Examples of Financial Reporting (With Excel Template)

-Let’s take an example to understand the calculation of Financial Reporting in a better manner.
+Let’s take examples of financial reporting to understand the calculation in a better manner.

 Example #1 – Balance Sheet

-A balance sheet reports the financial position of an entity as on a particular date.
-These are generally prepared at the end of the financial year i.e. 31st March or 31st December depending on the custom followed in a particular country.
+A balance sheet reports the financial position of an entity on a particular date.
+These are generally prepared at the end of the financial year i.e. 31st March or 31st December, depending on the custom followed in a particular country.
 The balance sheet typically reports the following three classes

 - Assets – These are a measure of the resources owned by the concern.
-These help in creating future value and enabling revenue and inflows of funds in the coming time.
-The assets exist both in tangible and intangible form and some of the items depicted in it might refer to the receivables from external parties.
+This will help create future value and enable revenue and inflows of funds in the coming time.
+The assets exist both in tangible and intangible form, and some of the items depicted in it might refer to the receivables from external parties.

 - Liabilities – These depict the resources owned by the concern in financial terms.
 The concern needs to settle this sometime in the future to continue running the business in a healthy way.
-Non-fulfillment of such liabilities beyond a period of time would lead to loss of reputation, penalties and ultimately a shut-down of the business.
-These exist primarily in two forms, those that will be settled within 12 months referred to as short term liabilities and those that will be paid after a duration of 12 months called long term liabilities
+Non-fulfillment of such liabilities beyond a period would lead to a loss of reputation, penalties, and, ultimately, a business shutdown.
+There are primarily two forms of liabilities: short-term liabilities, which are settled within 12 months, and long-term liabilities, which are paid after 12 months.

-- Shareholders Equity – It is a measure of the amount the concern owes to its owners or shareholders.
-It will be equal to the difference between the assets and the liabilities the concern owes to external parties.
-It consists of equity capital, preferred shared capital along with the earnings that have been retained to be utilized in the business.
+- Shareholders Equity – is a measure of the amount the concern owes to its owners or shareholders.
+It will equal the difference between the assets and the liabilities the concern owes to external parties.
+It includes equity capital, preferred share capital, and retained earnings that the business has kept for utilization.

-Below is an example of a balance sheet of entity A which has just started with its operations
+Below is an example of a balance sheet of entity A, which has just started its operations

 Example #2 – Notes to Financial Statements

-The face of the financial statements (balance sheet, income statement and cash flows) summarizes the activities performed in the year in financial figures, however, it is important to understand the accounting principles, policies, and assumptions under which they are prepared.
+The financial statements (balance sheet, income statement, and cash flows) summarize the year’s financial activities.
+However, it is important to understand the accounting principles, policies, and assumptions under which they are prepared.
 Notes to accounts fulfill this purpose.
-Some of these notes are required compulsorily by the accounting board governing standards under which the financial reports are prepared while some of the notes are prepared to aid understanding and give an explanation for the items mentioned in the statements.
+The accounting board governing standards requires the compulsory inclusion of certain notes in the financial reports.
+On the other hand, other notes are prepared to enhance understanding and explain the items mentioned in the statements.

 Usually, the following notes to accounts are present

-- Fair value measurements – All items that are susceptible to fair value treatment (e.g. investments) would be mentioned here along with the values followed among the choice between historic and fair value.
+- Fair value measurements – All items susceptible to fair value treatment (e.g. investments) will be mentioned here, along with the values followed among the choice between historical and fair value.

-- Contingencies – Any potential liability that could materialize in the future is mentioned here along with the impact.
-Also, any litigations against the company that could potentially induce penalties or fines are summarized.
+- Contingencies – The financial reporting mentions any potential liabilities that may arise in the future, along with their corresponding impact.
+Additionally, it summarizes any litigations the company faces that could potentially result in penalties or fines.

-- Exceptions – any event beyond the scope of normal business activity that needs to be communicated to the stakeholders is lineated here.
-Usually, these are events that could potentially affect the working of the entity in the upcoming years.
+- Exceptions – Any event beyond the scope of normal business activity that requires communication to stakeholders is highlighted in the financial reporting.
+These events can potentially impact the entity’s operations in the upcoming years.

 Example #3 – Management Discussion & Analysis (MD&A)

-This is a section in the annual report following the financial statements and notes to accounts that is an explanation of the events that have conspired during the reporting period from the management to the stakeholders.
-It lists down causes for the performance of the entity, what were the major factors that affected the growth in the current period, how the performance measures against that of its competitors and the outlook towards the future.
+This is a section in the annual report following the financial statements and notes to accounts that explains the events that have conspired during the reporting period from the management to the stakeholders.
+It lists down causes for the entity’s performance, the major factors that affected the growth in the current period, how the performance measures against that of its competitors, and the outlook towards the future.
 This is an unaudited section of the annual report.

 The following are the functions of this section

-- It lists down the current risks affecting the entity and the industry in general, the controls that have been taken to evade such risks and the new projects/plans for the future
+- Actively lists the current risks that affect the entity and the industry, outlines the controls implemented to mitigate these risks, and presents new projects and plans for the future.

-- It mentions the major capital expenditures that took place, the liquidity position and the management plan for any future intake of debt or issuing of equity.
+- Mentions the major capital expenditures, the liquidity position, and the management plan for future debt intake or equity issuance.

-- It explains the critical accounting policies and estimates and how changes in them have affected the concern
+- Explains the critical accounting policies and estimates and how changes in them have affected the concern

 It is important that the reporting captures the major attributes of the functioning without being vague or overly complex.
-Given the high importance that is placed on its shoulders, financial reporting and those that are involved in its orientation have a big responsibility towards the stakeholders.
+Financial reporting carries significant responsibility towards stakeholders due to its crucial importance, requiring diligent efforts from those involved.

-This is a guide to the Financial Reporting Examples.
-Here we discuss the introduction and practical Example of Balance Sheet, Notes to Financial Statements, Management Discussion & Analysis along with detailed explanation and downloadable excel template.
+This is a guide to Financial Reporting Examples.
+Here we discuss the introduction and practical Example of a Balance Sheet, Notes to Financial Statements, Management Discussion & Analysis, a detailed explanation, and a downloadable Excel template.
 You can also go through our other suggested articles to learn more –